fikusir/nettegraph/readme.md

 Make directories `temp/` and `log/` writable.

-## Configuration

-* config/local.neon must be edited regarding your Application ID and Password.
-The tenant name as well.

 ## Web Server Setup

 The simplest way to get started is to start the built-in PHP server in the root directory of your project: